fabsenet/blog_en/source/_posts/2009/02-09-sharepoint-create-or-extend-web-application-link-is-not-visible.md

 [![image](image-thumb4.png "image")](image10.png)

-In case the link “Create or extend Web application” is missing in your SharePoint Management Portal, you should try to run your IE as Administrator.
+In case the link "Create or extend Web application" is missing in your SharePoint Management Portal, you should try to run your IE as Administrator.
 This worked for me.
 (Also make sure, your page is in the local intranet zone!)